-Josh HamZ is a performance artist, scholar, and coach who engages in critical ethnographic methods and remixed performance techniques.
+Josh Hamzehee is a performance artist, scholar, and coach who engages in critical ethnographic methods and remixed performance techniques.

 With these tools, Josh excavates how we foster community and critique power dynamics through live, digital, and ritual performances.